ibexa/documentation-developer/docs/guide/url_management.md

 and the time it was last checked (when the system attempted to validate the URL).
 By default, all URLs are valid.

-You can use the `ezplatform:check-urls` command to check all the addresses stored in the URL table by accessing the links one by one.
+You can use the `ezplatform:check-urls` command to check all the addresses stored in the URL table.
+It validates the links by accessing them one by one.
 If a broken link is found, its status is set to "invalid".
 The last checked field is always updated.

 The following protocols are currently supported: